matchcake.utils package¶

 int

-- matchcake.utils.get_non_interacting_fermionic_hamiltonian_from_coeffs(hamiltonian_coefficients_matrix, energy_offset=0.0, lib=<module 'pennylane.numpy' from '/home/runner/work/MatchCake/MatchCake/venv/lib/python3.10/site-packages/pennylane/numpy/__init__.py'>)¶
+- matchcake.utils.get_non_interacting_fermionic_hamiltonian_from_coeffs(hamiltonian_coefficients_matrix, energy_offset=0.0, lib=<module 'pennylane.numpy' from '/home/runner/work/MatchCake/MatchCake/.venv/lib/python3.10/site-packages/pennylane/numpy/__init__.py'>)¶

 Compute the non-interacting fermionic Hamiltonian from the coefficients of the Majorana operators.